Renault 8G

-The Renault 8G was a family of French liquid-cooled V-8 aero engines of the World War I era that produced from 140 hp to 190 hp.
+The Renault 8G was a family of French liquid-cooled V8 aero engines of the World War I era that produced from 140 hp to 190 hp.

 Design and development

 Construction used separate cast iron blocks for each pair of cylinders, mounted on a light-alloy crankcase with an included vee angle of 50 degrees.
 Each bank had a single overhead camshaft, shaft-driven through bevel gears.
 It was equipped with a single dual-choke updraught Zenith carburettor, and twin spark ignition through four magnetos.
 The crankshaft was a flat plane with three bearings and four throws, each pair of cylinders sharing a master-slave connecting rod onto the same crankpin.